yuja/jj/docs/git-compatibility.md

   as Git represents them, unfinished `git rebase` states, as well as other less common states a Git repository can be in.

-* Colocated repositories are less resilient to [concurrency](technical/concurrency.md#syncing-with-rsync-nfs-dropbox-etc) issues if you share the repo using an NFS filesystem or Dropbox.
+* Colocated workspaces are less resilient to [concurrency](technical/concurrency.md#syncing-with-rsync-nfs-dropbox-etc) issues if you share the repo using an NFS filesystem or Dropbox.
 In general, such use of Jujutsu is not currently thoroughly tested.